huangelina/fresh-air-agenda/journals/angelina_huang.md

 * Created endpoint for updating user timelog

 Our team spent these last three days working on the remaining endpoints.
-We have ran into a blocker relating to the datetime field in get user timelogs.
+We have run into a blocker relating to the datetime field in get user timelogs.
 The initial solution worked, but we want to to improve upon it.